Alex-Logan/CMSE830_FS24_AlexLogan/README.md

 - The cancerous factors that these peptides might help fight.
 - The attributes that characterize the "best" anticancer peptides.

-The Final project is tentatively planned to continue this research, but this is subject to change.

 ## Important Notes

 - There are more detailed README files in the respective project folders.
-For the Midterm project, a secondary README file contains an overview and setup instructions.
-A similar file will be included for the Final project once it is complete.
+For each project (Midterm and Final), a secondary README file contains an overview and setup instructions.
+However, now that the Final project is complete, the Midterm project is somewhat irrelevant to setup and run outside of archival purposes.
 - This structure is designed for better organization and clarity.

-Feel free to explore the repository, and don’t hesitate to reach out if you have any questions!
+Feel free to explore the repository, and don’t hesitate to reach out to loganal2@msu.edu if you have any questions!